 This message displays if there is a problem with the Active Handling System and the vehicle needs service.
 The active handling system light on the instrument panel cluster also turns on and a sound will be heard.
 See your dealer.
 When this message is displayed, the system is not working.
 Adjust your driving accordingly.
-See Active Handling System on page 9-38 for more information.
+See Active Handling System on page 9-35 for more information display together.
+See Selective Ride Control on page 9-40 for more information